 In 1955, with the royalties from her best-selling novel Les Mandarins, Simone de Beauvoir bought an apartment in this building at 11 rue Victor Schoelcher, which borders directly on Montparnasse Cemetery.
 The building has 21 apartments on eight floors, and was built in 1925.
-She lived here alone, not with Sartre, as the two of them never lived together.
-Sartre had his own apartment on the other side of the cemetery, one km away.
+She lived here alone (or for several years with the filmmaker Claude Lanzmann), but not with Sartre, who had his own apartment on the other side of the cemetery, one km away.

 The plaque reads: “Simone de Beauvoir / 1908 – 1986 / Author of The Second Sex / Writer, Philosopher / lived in this house / from 1955 to 1986”.

 Entrance to Montparnasse Cemetery: 3 Boulevard Edgar Quinet, 75014 Paris

 My photos in this post are from 2014 and 2017.
 I revised the text in 2018.

 See also: Le Paris de Mitterrand by Michèle Cotta.